-Hospitality House, opened in October 2000, seeks to help homeless women find home, health and hope.
+Hospitality House, opened in October 2000, provide find home, health and hope to women experiencing homelessness.

 The Current Situation

 On any given night in America, anywhere from 2.5 to 3.5 million people are homeless according to estimates of the National Law Center on Homelessness and Poverty.
 The Seattle/King County Coalition on Homelessness conducted the 2016 one-night count and discovered that 4,505 people were homeless in King County, which was an increase of 19% over those found without shelter the prior year.